Ahmed Chawki

-Ahmed Chawki (أحمد شوقي; born 31 May 1982), known professionally by his stage name Chawki, is a Moroccan singer, songwriter and producer.
+Ahmed Chawki (أحمد شوقي; born 31 December 1982), known professionally by his stage name Chawki, is a Moroccan singer, songwriter and producer.
 Chawki began his career in the early 2000s.
 He had a music band named La Paloma which mainly focused on Arabic and Moroccan music.
 On occasion of the 2014 World Cup, he was featured in a football-themed song "Magic in the Air" by Magic System, a hit in France and Belgium.
-He is currently signed to RedOne Records, an international record label founded and owned by the renowned producer.
+He is currently signed to RedOne Records, an international record label founded and owned by the producer.

 Early life

-Ahmed Chawki was born on 31 May 1982 in the town of Jbeldersa, Tétouan in Morocco.
+Ahmed Chawki was born on 31 December 1982 in the town of Jbeldersa, Tétouan in Morocco.
 He has been composing and singing poems since childhood.
 He studied at the National School of Theatre and Singing in Tétouan, and took part in a number of events and won several awards.
 He then enrolled at the Institute of Fine Arts in Tétouan, specializing in classical and Western singing, while studying musical theory.